Creating a Growth Culture

 • Which behaviors should I scrap in step three?
 How can I tell whether the trauma of the pandemic is still in the organization?
 How can I tell whether my people don’t trust the leadership?

-90% of the answers to these questions are known at the guts level by the successful executives.
-For the remaining 5-10% an external expert eye comes in handy, sometimes just to confirm (in a very rigorous manner) that you’re on the right path and it is just a matter of time, so keep on going.
+90% of the answers to these questions are “felt” at the guts level by the inspirational executives.
+For the remaining 5%-10% an external expert eye comes in handy, sometimes just to confirm (in a very rigorous manner) that you’re on the right path and it is just a matter of time, so keep going.
 Other times, the expert eye can tell you that you’re heading towards a big wall of resistance from your people.
 Regardless of the two situations, the expert evaluation is always something that should make sense.
-If the evaluation doesn’t make sense, feels burdening, or is scattered on many secondary aspects, it means it was done by an amateur.
+If the evaluation doesn’t make sense, feels burdening, or is scattered on many secondary aspects, it means it was done in the wrong manner.

 0 Comments